Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Conclusion

 \section{Conclusion}

 We have introduced SPRING for design production.
 Good designs must meet specific user requirements and comply with implicit guidelines on appearance and functionality.
 This is only feasible through the \textbf{union of symbolic reasoning with neural algorithms}.
 We achieve this by integrating data-driven neural generative models with symbolically-driven constraint programming.
-The object positions suggested by the neural network are filtered through constraint reasoning-based forward checking to meet user specifications.
+The object positions suggested by the neural network are filtered through the symbolic constraint reasoning process to meet user specifications.
 Our SPRING produces high-quality interior design scenes that respect user-defined spatial requirements, satisfy common sense and look pleasing.
-Our approach also handles new constraint types in a zero-shot manner due to the forward checker's programmability.
+Our approach also handles new constraint types in a zero-shot manner due to the symbolic constraint reasoner's programmability.
 It is also more interpretable as decisions are made iteratively.

+\begin{rev}[18] One limitation of SPRING is the expressibility of preferences in relation to constraints.
+Constraints are defined explicitly and concretely.
+For example, $\texttt{above}(o_1, o_2)$ resolves true if and only if object 1 is above object 2, whether it's by a single pixel or a greater distance.
+While our constraint language does support offsets to handle this (e.g., $\texttt{above}(o_1, o_2, 100)$ ensures object 1 is above object 2 by at least 100 per-mille), constraints are not inherently adjusted based on implicit user preferences.
+This is not to say that implicit learned preferences or ``fuzzy'' knowledge play no role in object positioning.
+In fact, preferences related to object types and the background image influence the iterative refinement process, determining final placements.
+However, the direct modification of constraints based on user preferences remains an area for future research.
+Nevertheless, SPRING mitigates the effects of this limitation with an optional human feedback step, allowing users to adjust constraints based on initial results.

-The main limitation of our work is the dependence on the VEG model's quality and compatibility for object generation.
-Future work will focus on enhancing control between the SRM and VEG and adapting to other domains, such as 3D design.
+Another limitation of our work is the dependence on the VEG model's quality and compatibility for object generation.
+While the backbone VEG model can be finetuned by various effective methods, this is an expensive and difficult process that still offers limited control.
+New methods are in development that may reduce the severity of this limitation considerably by introducing more controllable generators \cite{zhang2023adding, mo2023freecontrol} -- potentially suitable for integration with SPRING.

+With this in mind, future work will focus on enhancing control between the SRM and VEG and adapting to other domains.
+It will also include more exploration into user interaction with the SRM, potentially introducing softer constraints that can adapt to user feedback efficiently.
+Additionally, this method should naturally be expanded to cover more complex cases, such as 3D design. \end{rev}